Where to Invest Your $100 and Grow Your Wealth

 You're a long-term trader if your investment decisions are based on fundamental variables that affect market movement.
 You also hold positions for months or years.

 It is highly recommended that you trade stocks rather than Forex.
 The longer you hold the stocks the smoother the price movement becomes.
+For maximum returns, invest time in studying the intricacies of stock trading, including identifying your investing style and risk tolerance.

 Forex investment options for those with little Forex knowledge/experience